ibrewster/multiplot/README.md

 ### 🔹 [Descriptions](MultiplotWeb/descriptors/README.md)

-If you want to document datasets without modifying the plugin source code, you can register description providers using the `@description_source` decorator.
+If you want to document datasets beyond simple docstring descriptions (e.g if your function handles multiple datasets and/or you want to retrieve the descriptions from an external source), you can register description providers using the `@description_source` decorator.
 This allows you to supply descriptions from centralized sources like:

 - Google Sheets
 - Shared CSV files
 - Dynamic external APIs
+- Database queries
 - etc

 See [`descriptors/README.md`](MultiplotWeb/descriptors/README.md) for how to implement metadata sources.